kb-uipath/kb-codex-test/README.md

 ## Features
 - Unified list of accounts and tasks
 - OKR tracking: risk mitigation, upsell/cross-sell, success stories, and executive meetings
-- Add and update tasks directly in the dashboard
+- Add, edit, and delete tasks and accounts directly in the dashboard
 - Search box and drop-down filters to quickly find tasks

 ## Setup